 Most days Larry would pummel straight south, drop my snotty ass off, and I'd tear into my house like the white-haired banshee brat I was.
 (No, seriously, I was a demon child.
 Just ask my brother.)

 But the real show, folks, happened before Full House.
-I'd pretend to be a star on a cooking series, and I'd instruct the audience of BILLIONS, surely, how to make the best cookie dough this side of the Mississippi.
+I'd pretend to be a star on a cooking series, and I'd instruct the audience of billions on how to make the best cookie dough this side of the Mississippi.

-Flash forward ten, okay, twenty years, and I'm still a freak for cookie dough.
+Flash forward to today and I'm still a freak for cookie dough.
 But a few things have changed.
-I no longer have to claw my brother's eyeballs out for the remote control when Full House is about to start.
-And I don't tend to eat entire bowls of cookie dough in one sitting.
+I no longer have to claw my brother's eyeballs out for the remote control, and I don't tend to eat entire bowls of cookie dough in one sitting.
 Partly because that whole metabolism-slowing thing is, well, a thing, and partly because, let's be honest, that's pretty gross.

-ANYWAYS, cookie dough is undeniably delicious and I made it my job to figure out how to make it 1) vegan and gluten free, 2) taste as sweet as childhood nostalgia, 3) healthy, and 4) easy to make.
+Cookie dough is undeniably delicious and I made it my job to figure out how to make it 1) vegan and gluten free, 2) taste as sweet as childhood nostalgia, 3) healthy(ish), and 4) easy to make.